daveharris/wedding.harris.org.nz/index.md

 ---
 layout: page
-title: Michaela & Dave's Special Day
+title: Michaela & Dave's Wedding
 image:
   feature: ring.jpg
 ---

 <blockquote>
-	<p>Michaela & Dave are going to be married on May 31st 2014 in a simple, yet special ceremony in Wairarapa.</p>
+	<p>Michaela & Dave are going to be married on May 31st 2014 in a simple, yet special ceremony in Wairarapa with lunch to follow.</p>
 </blockquote>

-If you haven't send back an RSVP please do so now! <a href="https://docs.google.com/a/harris.org.nz/forms/d/1j5iuLIHSixqdER17NgEvqR1MKODKS1E-cBv2mRfX1x8/viewform" class="btn" target="_blank">RSVP Form</a>
+If you haven't sent back an RSVP please do so now! <a href="https://docs.google.com/a/harris.org.nz/forms/d/1j5iuLIHSixqdER17NgEvqR1MKODKS1E-cBv2mRfX1x8/viewform" class="btn" target="_blank">RSVP Form</a>

 ### The Beginning